Let your groups discover what these publications are saying about Boston’s most unique tour…

 “LA DOLCE VITA”

-The ultimate tour experience – spend the day touring and eating in “Little Italy”.
+The ultimate tour experience – spend the day touring and eating in “Little Italy” with Michele Topor, owner and founder of Boston Food Tours.
 You begin with cappuccino and sfogliatelle at a local caffe to learn about all of the types of coffee and bibite that are offered.
 After a discussion of the immigrant history of the neighborhood, the evolution of Italian- American food and how the style of shopping in a European community differs from what we are used to in America, you begin your culinary walking tour of the neighborhood.
 Like a cooking class on foot: glean insider cooking tips, gain resources and knowledge on how to identify and where to buy the very best ingredients.
 After working up an appetite, you will be ready to enjoy lunch at one of Michele’s favorite trattorias.
 After lunch you continue your stroll through this old world neighborhood, with some time to pick up a few treasures to take home.

 “SI MANGIA BENE”

-Our classic tour includes a brief history of the neighborhood, a description of the evolution of Italian American food, and historical insights into the North End community and Italian food culture.
-A total of 6 stores are visited including a pastry shop, coffee/spice store, greengrocer, salumeria (deli), and liquor store.
+Our classic tour includes a brief history of the neighborhood, a description of the evolution of Italian-American food, and historical insights into the North End community and Italian food culture.
+A total of 7 stores are visited, including a pastry shop, old-world spice store, greengrocer, salumeria (deli), and liquor store.
 Insights to restaurants are also shared.

 “MANGIA-MANGIA” – FOR STUDENTS ONLY